How to Fix Winter Squash

 - Puree it!
 Use them in desserts in place of pumpkin or in soups.

-- Cook them whole but poke some wholes in it.
+- Cook them whole but poke some holes in it.

 - Steam, simmer or stew.

-Here are a few of my favorite ways to make Winter Squash (you can change up which squash that you use):
+Here are a few of my favorite ways to fix Winter Squash

 - The blog post below features Delicata Squash & Apple Saute Over Millet, Winter Squash Pot Pie with Cornmeal Crust, Butternut Squash & Poblano Pepper Tacos and Mediterranean Stuffed Spaghetti Squash.